KwokHing/YandexCatBoost-Python-Demo/README.md

-Well, we got lucky here, there isn't any missing values in this dataset.
+Well, we got lucky here, there isn't any missing values in this dataset

-Next, let's check for the existence of duplicate records
+Next, let's check for the existence of duplicate records in the dataset

 ```python